vestauth/vestauth/README.md

 >
 > Vestauth replaces shared secrets with public/private key cryptography.
 Agents sign requests using a private key, and providers verify those requests using the agent’s public key.
 >
-> — Mot, creator of dotenv and dotenvx
+> - Scott Motte (Mot), creator of dotenv and dotenvx

 &nbsp;